 Artificial Intelligence and Machine Learning

-As Artificial Intelligence (AI) and Machine Learning (ML) expand their presence in every aspect of humans’ lives, almost all of the research activities in the CIS department involve AI and ML in some way, too.
-The CIS Department has a long history of having a strong a successful line of research in the field of AI/ML.
+As Artificial Intelligence (AI) and Machine Learning (ML) expand their presence in every aspect of humans’ lives, almost all of the research activities in the Department of Computer and Information Sciences involve AI and ML in some way, too.
+The Department of Computer and Information Sciences has a long history of having a strong a successful line of research in the field of AI/ML.
 This includes research on the foundations of AI/ML as well as the applications of those.
 On the theoretical part, some of the currently active areas of research include multi-agent systems, reinforcement learning, and deep learning.
 On the applied part, most active research projects in the department relate to the applications of AI/ML techniques to health, biomedical, educational, and geographical data.

 - Rahmat Beheshti, Assistant Professor: Health Data Science; Applied Machine Learning.